shruthi5232/coursera-tes/index.md

-## Welcome to GitHub Pages
+WELCOME to my page

-You can use the [editor on GitHub](https://github.com/shruthi5232/coursera-te/edit/gh-pages/index.md)
+You can use the(https://github.com/shruthi5232/coursera-te/edit/gh-pages/index.md)

 sensors for forest fires
  ABSTRACT: